oortlieb/voodoo-api/README.md

      ...]
     # Truncated for brevity

-### POST /order/create_and_confirm
+### GET /model/quote
-Creates a model on the server, creates an order for it, and then confirms the order.
-Response contains the price paid for the model, shipping, and tax, along with an order id for your records.

-Expects two parameters, a list of models with their file locations to order and an address to ship them to.
-See the example:
+Gets the quote for a single model file for a given quantity, material, and unit scale.

+Expects four parameters, the model id, material id, quantity, and selected units.

     # Example request body
     {
-        "order_items": {[
+        model_id: 1696,
+        units: "mm",
+        material_id: 44,
+        qty: 1
+    }

+    # Response
     {
-                "model": { "file_url": "http://myfile.com/file.stl", "dimensions": "mm" },
-                "material": 34,
-                "qty": 1
+        model_id: 1696,
+        units: "mm",
+        material_id: 44,
+        qty: 1,
+        quote: 29.413041769720596,
     }

-        ]},
+### POST /order/shipping
+Creates a shipment for the uploaded items and returns a list of shipping options for that shipment.

+Expects two parameters, a list of items to order and an address to ship them to.
+Use the "value" field in each entry to select that shipping option in the next step (creating an order).

+    # Example request body
+    {
+        "models": [
+            {"material_id": 44, "model_id": 1696, "qty": 1, units: "mm"}
+        ],

         "shipping_info": {
             "city": "Test city",